sailthru/stolos/README.md

 Summary:
 ==============

-Stolos is a kind of scheduler that manages the order of execution of dependent apps where an app is some piece of work that may have many variations.
-It is not aware of resources and does not implement the bin packing algorithm that most people think of when they deal with schedulers.
+Stolos is a really neat task dependency scheduler!
+It manages the order of execution of interdependent applications, where an application is some piece of work that may have many variations.
+It is not aware of resources or network topologies and does not implement the bin packing algorithm that most people think of when they typically think of schedulers.

 Stolos has the following features: